 The Challenge: Produce Something Like It

-The Qur'an does not merely assert that it is from God — it stakes that claim on an open, falsifiable challenge to all of humanity.
+The Qur'an stakes its claim to be from God on an open, falsifiable challenge to all of humanity.
 If it is the work of a man, it argues, then let any man match it.
 That challenge was issued in stages, each smaller than the last, until it rested on producing a single chapter:

 "And if you are in doubt about what We have sent down upon Our Servant, then produce a chapter the like thereof and call upon your witnesses other than Allah, if you should be truthful."